Skip to main content

 Associate Professor of Emergency Medicine

-As a former member of the United States National Disaster Medical System, Dr. Ciottone was Commander of the Disaster Medical Assistance Team (DMAT) Massachusetts-2 when it was one of the first federal teams deployed into Ground Zero responding to the 9/11 attacks.
-He was a Founding Member of the US Department of Homeland Security and has been a consultant to the White House Medical Unit for the past three administrations.
+Dr. Ciottone was Commander of DMAT Massachusetts-2 when it was one of the first federal disaster teams deployed into Ground Zero responding to the 9/11 attacks.
+He was a Founding Member of the US Department of Homeland Security and was a consultant to the White House Medical Unit for three administrations.

-In 2016, Dr Ciottone was recognized by the Physician to the President for “Outstanding Achievement in Support of the White House Medical Unit and the President of the United States”.
+Dr. Ciottone has published over 150 peer-reviewed journal articles and serves as founding Editor-in-Chief of his textbook Ciottone’s Disaster Medicine, now in its 3rd edition.
+He has given over 200 national and international conference presentations, including 41 Keynote Addresses.
+In 2017, Dr Ciottone was recognized by the Physician to the President for “Outstanding Achievement in Support of the White House Medical Unit and the President of the United States”.
 He is the 2018 recipient of the American College of Emergency Physicians Disaster Medical Sciences Award, and the 2020 recipient of the American Academy of Disaster Medicine Distinguished Service Award.
-In 2024 Dr Ciottone was awarded a Doctor Honoris Causa from Université Toulouse III - Paul Sabatier in France.
+In 2024, Dr Ciottone was awarded a Doctor Honoris Causa for his work in Disaster Medicine from Université Toulouse III - Paul Sabatier in France.

 Université Toulouse III - Paul Sabatier